Pollera

-The Pollera is a traditional skirt and ensemble with origins in Spain, Panama, Bolivia, and Peru, each region developing its own distinctive styles and cultural significance over time.
+The pollera is a traditional skirt and ensemble with origins in Panama, Bolivia, and Peru, each region developing its own distinctive styles and cultural significance over time.

-In Spain, polleras were colorful wool or cotton skirts with embroidered ruffles, worn by women nearly a century ago, often paired with a decorated top and a headdress called a tembleque.

 The Panamanian pollera has evolved into the national folk costume, crafted by specialized artisans with elaborate embroidery and lacework.
 Panamanian polleras are handmade, vary by region and occasion, and can be highly expensive.
 They reflect a mix of Indigenous, European, and Afro-Antillean influences and identities, and can be worn by everyone.

 The Bolivian and Peruvian polleras are pleated skirts, mostly associated with Indigenous and mestizo women, especially in urban and rural settings.
 In Bolivia, the pollera became a visible marker of class and ethnic identity, and is central to both social activism and cultural resistance.
-Today, the Bolivian pollera remains a symbol of tradition, cultural identity, and colonial resistance.

-Spanish pollera

-In Spain, it is a skirt worn by women almost a century ago.
-They are made of wool or cotton and are very colorful.
-The large gathered skirt is generally white with two or three ruffles which have a floral design or embroidery.
-The top has several ruffles as well on the shoulders and has inlaid yarn.
-There is a large pompom matching the yarn in the front and back of the top.
-The yarn also matches several large ribbons at the waist and the slippers that go with the outfit.
-The clothing includes a headdress called a tembleque (or tembeleque) which is made of beads attached to a spring so that they shake when the wearer dances.